Entropy, Ultralimits and the Poisson boundary: Final remarks

 \subsection{Uniqueness of entropy minimizers}

 As explained in the introduction, for some actions \(G\curvearrowright X\), the infimum of the entropy function is attained.
-The f-divergence is lower semi-continuous with respect to the weak topology (see Theorem 2.34 in \cite{gariepy2001functions}, there is also a proof using a variational representation of \(f\)-divergences).
+The f-divergence is lower semi-continuous with respect to the weak topology\footnote{see Theorem 2.34 in \cite{gariepy2001functions}, there is also a proof using a variational representation of \(f\)-divergences.}.
 Thus if \(X\) is a compact \(G\)-space, the entropy function \(h_{\lambda,f}: M(X)\to [0,\infty]\) is lower semi-continuous.
-Hence the entropy \(h_{\lambda,f}\) attains its infimum.
+Hence the entropy \(h_{\lambda,f}\) attains its infimum \(I_{\lambda,f}^{top}(X)\).
 It is then very natural to inquire about its uniqueness.
-While as we have seen (Lemma \ref{Lemma uniqueness of entropy minimize}), inside a specific ergodic measure class, uniqueness holds under natural conditions on \(f\), we have no criterion for uniqueness in the topological setting, nor can we establish any non trivial uniqueness result. \\ However, a future paper by the first named author will show that for the topological action \(F_d\curvearrowright\partial F_d\) we have under the notations of Proposition \ref{Proposition minimizing in the measure class} that \(I_{\lambda,f}(\partial F_d)=h_{\lambda,f}(\partial F_d,\nu_{\mu})\).
-The point is that here in the infimum \(I_{\lambda,f}(\partial F_d)\) considers \textbf{all} Borel measures, not merely a specific measure class.
+While as we have seen (Lemma \ref{Lemma uniqueness of entropy minimize}), inside a specific ergodic measure class, uniqueness holds under natural conditions on \(f\), we have no criterion for uniqueness in the topological setting, nor can we establish any non trivial uniqueness result. \\ Another problem is finding a criterion for a measure \(\nu\) to be a minimizer of entropy.
+Inside a specific measure class we have Proposition \ref{Proposition minimizing in the measure class} yielding a complete solution, in the topological case however, we do not have any criterion.\\ In the sequel paper \cite{ultrAmenable} we will show that for the topological action \(F_d\curvearrowright\partial F_d\) we have under the notations of Proposition \ref{Proposition minimizing in the measure class} that \(I_{\lambda,f}^{top}(\partial F_d)=h_{\lambda,f}(\partial F_d,\nu_{\mu})\).